Sean Townsend

-Sean Townsend (born January 20, 1979 in Temple, Texas) is an American artistic gymnast.
-He was part of the US Men's gymnastics team at the 2000 Summer Olympics in Sydney, Australia and the 1999 World Artistic Gymnastics Championships team.
+Sean Lanier Townsend (born January 20, 1979, in Temple, Texas) is an American artistic gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed at the 2000 Summer Olympics in Sydney, Australia and 1999 World Artistic Gymnastics Championships.
 He was part of the 2001 World Artistic Gymnastics Championships team where he became world champion on Parallel Bars and helped his team win a silver medal in the Team final.
-He also qualified to the Men's Individual All Around final where he placed 8th.
+He also qualified for the men's individual all-around final where he placed 8th.

 In 2001, he was a finalist for the James E. Sullivan Award.